Dynamics of mean-field Fermi systems with nonzero pairing: Introduction

-The reduced $k$-particle density matrix is important because it allows to compute expectation values of $k$-particle observables; it plays the same role as the $k$-particle marginal in classical statistical mechanics.
-For Slater determinants, it turns out that all $k$-particle reduced density matrices are determined by the one-particle density matrix.
-Let $\omega_{N}$ be the one-particle density matrix of a Slater determinant (\ref{eq:Slaterdef}).
-It is not difficult to see that:
+The $k$-particle density matrix is important because it allows to compute expectation values of $k$-particle observables; it plays the same role as the $k$-particle marginal in classical statistical mechanics.
+For Slater determinants, it turns out that all $k$-particle density matrices are determined by the one-particle density matrix.
+Let $\omega_{N}$ be the one-particle density matrix of a Slater determinant (\ref{eq:Slaterdef}), which is equal to:

-in particular, observe that $\omega_{N}$ is a rank$-N$ orthogonal projector.
+in particular, observe that $\omega_{N}$ is a rank-$N$ orthogonal projector.
 The $k$-particle density matrix of a Slater determinant can be computed starting from the one-particle density matrix (\ref{eq:omegaNSlater}) via the application of the fermionic Wick's rule:

-thus, all the information about the state described by a Slater determinant is encoded in the reduced one-particle density matrix $\omega_{N}$.
+thus, all the information about the state described by a Slater determinant is encoded in the one-particle density matrix $\omega_{N}$.
 For instance, the energy of a Slater determinant is a functional of the one-particle density matrix only:

 with $\rho({\bf x}) = \omega_{N}({\bf x}; {\bf x})$ the density of particles at ${\bf x}$; $\mathcal{E}^{\text{HF}}_{N}(\omega_{N})$ is called the Hartree-Fock energy functional.